wenhaisun/wenhaisun.github.io/_pages/about.md

 <!-- Short Bio
 ---------- -->
 I hold two Ph.D. degrees from the Department of Computer Science, [Virginia Tech](https://www.cnsr.ictas.vt.edu/) and from the School of Telecommunications Engineering, Xidian University, respectively.
-My research covers various topics with the focus on privacy-enhancing technologies, confidential computing, AI/ML security, decentralized trust and infrastructure, and cyber-physical systems security.
+My research covers various topics with the focus on privacy-enhancing technologies, confidential computing, AI/ML for privacy and security, decentralized trust and infrastructure, and cyber-physical systems security.
 I am the recipient of NSF CAREER Award 2023.

 <!-- Choose one of the above methods based on your preference: